BatoAlvin/Safecourier/README.md

 ## Create an order

-Adds a question to the database.
+Creates an order to the database.

 |**Endpoint**|**Method**|**Params**|**Data-type**|
 |---|---|---|---|